QNUTZ3375/Sudoku-Generator/README.md

-Note: OpenJDK 17 must be installed for the application to work
+Note: OpenJDK 17 may need to be installed for the application to work properly

 Manual (what buttons do what function):
 - e = easy sudoku